developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-9/guide/apis/index.md

 * **If an app contains logic to show the keyboard automatically** when an activity comes to the foreground (i.e. the activity has a declared flag of `android:windowSoftInputMode`=`stateVisible` in its `AndroidManifest.xml` file), **that app cannot hide the keyboard using the SHOW API**.
 * Apps running in full screen mode display custom key layouts with an extra margin from the bottom of the device screen.
 * **When using DataWedge to switch layouts**, the EKB fixed layout is sometimes shown briefly or until the focus changes again.
+* **On TC21/TC26 devices, DataWedge Profiles cannot be used to select or switch between custom layouts**.
+Zebra recommends using EKB intents instead.
 * **When custom layouts are displayed, <u>all EKB settings, preferences and functions are suspended</u>**.

 -----